wpswings/woo-gift-cards-lite/readme.txt

 = Can we restrict the categories for the use of a gift card? = Yes.
 In the Product Settings of the plugin, you can exclude the categories to restrict customers from buying any product from that category through gift cards.
 Along with the category, you can also exclude Sale items and a specific product.

-= Can admin customize Gift card email templates? = Yes.
+= Can the admin customize Gift card email templates? = Yes.
 You can modify the Gift card email template from the "Gift Card" menu where all the templates are listed.
 Click on “Edit” to edit a particular gift card template.
 Now the editing page of the template will open.
 You can make the changes and update the template.

 = Does the Gift card plugin support multiple languages? =